Katya Elise Henry Shows Off Bodacious Derriere In Skintight Leggings For Sizzling New Video

 American internet model Katya Elise Henry sent fans into a frenzy once more on social media after she posted a new video of herself on Monday, June 8.
 The bombshell took to her Instagram account to share the content with her 7.5 million followers, and it caught the attention of thousands shortly after going live.

 The 25-year-old — who is best known for her fitness regimen — recorded herself while inside of a bathroom with her cellphone.
 Katya took center stage as she posed directly in front of the camera from her backside.
 She emitted a sexy vibe as she flipped her hair and propped her backside out.
-She also shared a sweet smile with the camera as she stared into her phone’s screen.
+She also shared a sweet smile with the camera as she stared at her phone’s screen.

-Her long brunette hair did not appear to be styled as it cascaded down to her lower back in natural-looking waves.
-Furthermore, the model appeared to be rocking just minimal makeup in the video, opting to mainly show off her natural beauty.
-The application seemingly included sculpted eyebrows, eyelash extensions, and a nude lipstick.
+Katya’s long brunette hair did not appear to be styled as it cascaded down to her lower back in natural-looking waves.
+Furthermore, she appeared to be rocking minimal makeup in the video, opting to mainly show off her natural beauty.
+The application seemingly included sculpted eyebrows, eyelash extensions, and nude lipstick.

-It was her killer curves, however, that stole the show, as she flaunted them in a revealing ensemble.
+However, it was the model’s curves that stood out, as she flaunted them in a revealing ensemble.

-She rocked a black workout top that did not leave much to the imagination as it tightly hugged her assets and exposed a bit of sideboob.
+Katya rocked a black workout top that did not leave much to the imagination as it tightly hugged her assets and exposed a bit of sideboob.
 The top also displayed her slim core as it was cropped, reaching just a bit below her chest.

-Katya paired the top with a pair of grey leggings that also did not conceal much as they showed off her curvaceous hips and bodacious derriere.
+Katya paired the top with a pair of gray leggings that also did not conceal much as they showed off her curvaceous hips and bodacious derriere.
 The pants also drew further attention to her tiny midriff as they featured a high-waisted design.

 View this post on Instagram